simone-angioni/midi/README.md

 4 - Run the *finetuning.py* and fine tune the model

-Note that the model was finetuned on a TESLA P6 GPU with 16 GB, if you run this section with a lower GPU is possible the the code give you an *out of memory* error.
+Note that the model was finetuned on a TESLA P6 GPU with 16 GB, if you run this section with a lower GPU is possible that the code give you an *out of memory* error.
 You can still try to get it running by lowering the values in the model configuration in the *finetuning.py* file.